 Some "regular" name examples for Italy (or Italian Italia) include French Italie, German/Danish/Swedish Italien, Spanish/Romanian Italia, Dutch Italië, Turkish İtalya, Greek Ιταλία (Italía), Bulgarian/Russian Италия (Italiya), Serbo-Croatian Italija.
 Italy in Vietnamese is simply called Ý. Slovak Taliansko stands out a little (vs. Czech Itálie).

-But what stands out more is Polish Włochy.
+In Polish, however, the country has a completely different name: Włochy.
 It comes from Proto-Slavic volxъ, which was a word to designate a Roman person, coming from Proto-Germanic *walhaz ("foreigner").
 Interestingly, there are Romanian-speaking minorities who call themselves Vlachs, whose name shares the same etymology.
-Names Welsh, Walloon and Gaul also come from Proto-Germanic *walhaz.2 Hungarian Olaszország also stands out.
+Names Welsh, Walloon and Gaul also come from Proto-Germanic *walhaz.2 The Hungarian name for Italy, Olaszország, also stands out.
 Note the -ország ("country") ending which we saw in the name for Hungary in Hungarian, Magyarország.
-Although not apparent, the intial "olasz" part actually has the same etymology as the Polish name: it also comes from Proto-Slavic volxъ, via Serbo-Croatian Vlah 3.
+Although not apparent, the intial "olasz" part actually has the same etymology as the Polish name: it also comes from Proto-Slavic volxъ, via Serbo-Croatian Vlah.3

 Wales — Cymru — Bretyn